-Krystle Hickman is a National Geographic Explorer, TEDx speaker, conservation photographer, community scientist, and artist based in Los Angeles, California.
-Through artful photography, Krystle, strives to increase awareness of the decline in native bee species as well as highlight their biodiverse ecosystems.
-Her photography work has been featured in various online and print editorials.
+Krystle Hickman is a conservation photographer, National Geographic Explorer, TEDx speaker, community scientist, native bee educator, and artist based in the vibrant city of Los Angeles, California.
+With a profound passion for nature and a keen eye for artful photography, Krystle endeavors to elevate awareness surrounding the decline of native bee species while shedding light on their intricate and biodiverse ecosystems.

 Her work has garnered recognition and found a place in publications such as The LA Times, various magazines, children’s books, and scientific journals.
 Krystle’s lens captures not just the beauty of native bees but also the urgent need for their conservation.

 Krystle’s commitment to conservation takes her across the globe, documenting rare native bees without resorting to any form of lethal collecting.
 Her dedication to preserving these vital pollinators is reflected in the powerful narratives conveyed through her photographs.

 The breadth of Krystle’s influence extends beyond the lens, as she has graced multiple television and online broadcasts, engaged in enlightening podcasts like Ologies, and delivered impactful lectures at renowned institutions such as Harvard, UC Irvine, UCLA, CSU Channel Islands, ArtCenter College of Design, and more.

 In 2023, Krystle introduced an innovative project designed to foster awareness and appreciation for native bees.
 This initiative materialized in the form of a comprehensive set of flash cards, showcasing 42 of the most commonly encountered native bee species in the western United States.
 The success of this venture was evident, with the flash cards selling out twice and becoming widely available at numerous retail locations, including the global platform, Amazon.